orix-software/orix-software.github.io/docs/developer_manual/kernel/primitives/index.md

 Kernel calls are done with brk VALUE.

-Some parameter are set into A,X,Y and some others ones needs to be set in Kernel zp memory.
+Some parameter are set into A, X, Y and some others ones needs to be set in Kernel zp memory.

 Orix-sdk must be used in order to manage in the right way kernel calls